Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Reconstruction of all signals

 Next, we aim to lower the upper bound of $\bm{\mathrm{m_{all}}}(d)$.
 Recall that in the proof of Proposition \ref{pro1} we propose a concrete $\textbf{A}$ and then show its magnitude retrievable property.
-One shall see that we only use rather elementary arguments, and this is due to the simple $\textbf{A}$ whose rows have two non-zero entries at most.
-However, it can be shown that for such $\textbf{A}$ at least ${d(d-1)} $ measurements are required to deliver magnitude retrievable property\footnote{For any specific $1\leq j<k\leq d$, we need at least two rows with $j$-th and $k$-th entries being non-zero.}.
-Hence, to essentially reduce the current sample complexity $O(d^2)$, it is necessary to consider more complicated measurements.
+One shall see that we only use elementary arguments.
+This is due to the simplicity of $\textbf{A}$, specifically its rows have two non-zero entries at most.
+However, it can be shown that for $\textbf{A}$ with such simple rows, at least ${d(d-1)} $ measurements are required to deliver magnitude retrievable property\footnote{For any specific $1\leq j<k\leq d$, we need at least two rows with $j$-th and $k$-th entries being non-zero.}.
+Hence, to essentially reduce the current sample complexity $O(d^2)$, it is necessary to consider more complicated measurement matrix $\textbf{A}$.

 We first present the new upper bound $4d-2$ as the following theorem.